Natas Travel Fair 2026

 Western Australia is home to the happiest animal on Earth, the Quokka, and some of cutest animals in the world!

-When you think of Australia, it’s hard not to conjure up images of their very unique and adorable animals.
-Due to the continent’s geographical position, it is home to many different native species of animals that cannot be found anywhere else.
-Two of such examples are the koala and kangaroo – these well-loved marsupials are indigenous to Australia and are arguably, the animals that are most emblematic of the country.
+When you think of Australia, it’s hard not to conjure up images of its very unique and adorable animals.
+Because of its geographical position, the continent is home to many native animal species that are found nowhere else.
+Two such examples are the koala and the kangaroo – these well-loved marsupials are indigenous to Australia and are arguably the country's most emblematic animals.

-Regardless of how loveable they are, one should not forget about the many other species of wildlife in Australia.
+Regardless of how lovable they are, one should not forget the many other wildlife species in Australia.
 In particular, Western Australia has an abundance of native animal species, and you’d be surprised at just how cute they can be!
 Here are some of the cutest encounters you can have with wildlife in this incredible region.

 1. Quokkas